-How Thumbtack Plans To Become The Amazon For Home Services - The future of business
+How Thumbtack Plans To Become The Amazon For Home Services

 “The reality is you still had to wait to get options, and nobody wants to wait.
 We all want things instantly,” Zappacosta says.

-With the company’s new Instant Quote feature, your wait time is cut down from hours to seconds.
+With the company’s new Instant Match feature, your wait time is cut down from hours to seconds.

 The process starts with the Thumbtack app as a brief 5- to 15-question interview.
 If you’re looking for a house cleaner, for instance, interview questions might entail asking you how big your home is, how many bedrooms need to be cleaned, and if you have pets.